MOB BOSS AL CAPONE AND FATS MCDEE

 Fats McDee, Boss of the South City Gang

-(a) His rise to power is almost without trace. (b) His gang runs the South Side City, in the district of Little England. (c) His headquarters are 5 Blythswood Square where he claims to be a status quo dealer. (d) He wants to take over the entire North City to control it completely as one territory. (e) He receives ‘donations’ from various unnamed sources, barely within the legal limit. (f) Though he always has an alibi, his “Project Fear” killed people’s hopes and ambitions. (g) His ‘associates’ are culled from various small gangs, all hoping to divide the spoils. (h) He has influential contacts in local and national government, the media, and police. (i) Rumour has them bought in one way or another, promotion, bribes, honours, handshakes. (j) When cornered he has a propensity to utter untruths, bloated by an exaggerated ego. (k) McDee, mouth for hire, became the protégé of Al Darling his mentor and overlord boss. (l) McDee set up the meetings, Darling did the deals and shared the loot with associates. (m) Their ‘loot’ is in expenses scams, oil theft, money laundering with corrupt banksters. (n) Many think McDee will be rewarded as chief one day.
-But others think McDee too risky. (o) Darling retired, still enjoys the high life, but he lets his wife do his public relations gigs. (p) Associates avoid being seen with Fats McDee considering him bad for their image. (q) McDee has a spy network, from newspaper boys to city politicos, who protect him. (r) He can still be found talking about the good old days, and his part in scams and grifting. (s) McDee says his mob is ‘better together’ but he’s on his own these days, a life sentence as a loser.
+(a) His rise to power is almost without trace. (b) His gang runs the South Side City, in the district of Little England. (c) His headquarters are 5 Blythswood Square where he claims to be a status quo dealer. (d) He wants to take over the entire North City to control it completely as one territory. (e) He receives ‘donations’ from various unnamed sources, barely within the legal limit. (f) Though he always has an alibi, his “Project Fear” killed people’s hopes and ambitions. (g) His ‘associates’ are culled from various small gangs, all hoping to divide the spoils. (h) He has influential contacts in local and national government, the media, and police. (i) Rumour is they are bought one way or another, handshakes, promotion, bribes, honours. (j) When cornered he has a propensity to utter untruths, bloated by an exaggerated ego. (k) McDee, mouth for hire, became the protégé of Al Darling his mentor and overlord boss. (l) McDee set up the meetings, Darling did the deals and shared the loot with associates. (m) Their ‘loot’ is in expenses scams, oil theft, money laundering with corrupt banksters. (n) Many think McDee will be rewarded as chief one day.
+But others think McDee too risky. (o) Darling retired, enjoys the high life, but he allows his wife do his public relations gigs. (p) Associates avoid seen with Fats McDee.
+They consider him too toxic, bad for their image. (q) McDee has a spy network, from newspaper boys to city politicos, who help protect him. (r) He can still be found talking about the good old days, and his part in scams and grifting. (s) McDee says his mob is ‘better together’ but he’s on his own these days, a life sentence as a loser.